Wyrley and Essington Canal: Operation

 In one sense, the Wyrley and Essington Canal was built ahead of its time, as it ran through rural countryside, and its full potential was only realised with the opening of the Cannock Chase coalfield, towards the end of the nineteenth century.
 However, it enabled people in Lichfield to obtain cheap coal, and there was a regular service from Lichfield to Derby and Burton upon Trent, while a service from Wolverhampton to London called at Lichfield three times each week.
-The canal fueled the development of collieries and limestone quarries near Bloxwich, and an ironworks at Goscote.
+The canal fuelled the development of collieries and limestone quarries near Bloxwich, and an ironworks at Goscote.
 The brick making industry flourished at Sneyd, using coal that arrived by canal, with the bricks being used for new housing development at Walsall.
 Other local industries that made use of the canal included bit-making, lock-smithing and tack-making.

 The Daw End Branch ran from Catshill Junction to limestone quarries and limeworks at Hay Head.
 It was around 5.4 mi long with no locks, and opened in 1800.
 Prior to its opening, the limestone quarries had been described as "inexhaustible as quantity, and of a very superior quality" in 1795.
 By 1809, they were disused, and the construction of a railway to serve them had been abandoned.
 Boats only travelled as far as Daw End wharf at that time, but by 1822 they had reopened, as they were advertised as supplying the ingredients for Brindley's British Cement.

 The canal to Essington also suffered from mixed fortunes.
 The water supply was never really adequate for the number of locks, and in 1798 Henry Vernon, who owned most of the collieries and who had for a time been chairman of the canal company, was paid to pump water from his mines into the canal.
 He then laid a bill before Parliament for a railway, to run from his collieries to the Staffordshire and Worcestershire Canal at Little Sandon, which would enable him to stop using the Essington Branch.
 The bill was opposed by both canals, with the Wyrley and Essington arguing that Vernon had become bankrupt in 1789, and that the management of his collieries had since been entrusted to Hordern, who was the canal company's treasurer.
-The branch had only ben built on the promise of the coal traffic from Vernon's mines.
+The branch had only been built on the promise of the coal traffic from Vernon's mines.
 Disagreement carried on for years, and the canal company proposed to open proceedings against him in 1812 and 1813, to recover money that he still owed them.
 Attempts to resolve the issues included an agreement to extend the Wyrley branch for 1.5 mi towards Wyrley Bank, and to construct a railway to his collieries.
 The new canal was closed by 1829, but was later reopened and extended.
 The Essington Branch, which was only 0.75 mi long, rose to a height of 530 ft above ordnance datum.
 It was the highest point on the Wyrley and Essington, but the branch was the first part of the canal to close, in the 1830s.